 What is the Admission process?

-No. We do not interview or test children.
-However, we do spend a good amount of time with parents to understand their intentions, aspirations and their perspective on learning.
-Understanding parents expectation is very important before offering them admission.
+- We do spend a good amount of time with parents to understand their intentions, aspirations and their perspectives on learning.
+Understanding parents expectation is very important before offering admission.

 Which Curriculum do you follow?

 - The core curriculum is designed based on Cambridge IGCSE framework.